alishbaimran/RealEstateApp/README.md

-A basic real estate dapp created for edureka blockchain course project
+A basic real estate dapp for property ownership and transfers!